thousandeyes/thousandeyes-sdk-java/administrative/docs/RolesApi.md

 Update role

 Updates a user-defined role using its ID.
-When updating a role, the following applies:  * The full list of permissions must be sent, This endpoint does not support delta-based grant or revoking of permissions.  * Permission definitions and details can be obtained from the Permissions endpoint.
+When updating a role, the following applies:  * The full list of permissions must be sent, This operation does not support delta-based grant or revoking of permissions.  * Permission definitions and details can be obtained from the Permissions operation.

 ### Example